greshake/Alice/README.md

 ## Control loop
 1. User enters a prompt
-2. Model provides one or more terminal commands to accomplish prompt
+2. Model provides one or more terminal commands to accomplish prompt, or a natural language response
 3. Commands are executed one after the other, you should be able to skip/accept/deny
 4. When commands are done executing response goes back to the language model
 5. ChatGPT can correct for encountered errors or provides a natural language summary of the results.